ianco/bitcoin-dev/README.md

 Setup a BitCoin development environment using Docker

-This project is based on the following blog:  https://geraldkaszuba.com/creating-your-own-experimental-bitcoin-network/
+This project is based on the [this blog](https://geraldkaszuba.com/creating-your-own-experimental-bitcoin-network/).

 I have adapted the Docker image and scripts to: